mariamonzon/ComputerVisionOpenCV/README.md

 ## 3. Binary Image Processing
 ### Thresholding
+In many computer vision tasks, we need to process a binary image.
+A binary image consists of pixels that are either completely black ( pixel value 0 ) or completely white ( pixel value 255 ).
+It is easier to come up with algorithms which work on binary images.
+One of the easiest ways of creating Binary images from grayscale images is using Thresholding.
 ### Erosion / Dilation
 ###  Implementing morphological operations from scratch.
 ###  Opening and Closing